Causes of Ear Pain

 Ringing in the Ear

-In a small percentage of patients, the Tinnitus may be related to the function of the Temporomandibular Joints (TMJ's).
-Clues leading to this diagnosis are: increased Tinnitus during opening, closing, or forward shift of the jaw; ringing that is not constant but related to jaw function.
+In a small percentage of patients, the Tinnitus may be related to the function of the Temporomandibular Joints (TMJ’s).
+Clues leading to this diagnosis are: increased Tinnitus during opening, closing, or forward shift of the jaw; ringing that is not constant but related to jaw function; and Tinnitus that is usually only on one side.
 It is our estimation that Tinnitus is associated with the jaw structures only 10% of the time.

 Click for more about: Facial Pain, TMJ, Jaw Problems, treatments in NYC and Long Island